vguillet/AIgle_Racer/README.md

     Algorithms available: **DDQN**, **DDPG**

+    The navigation uses [Airsim](https://github.com/microsoft/AirSim) as training and testing environment

-  - Control & stability: Focus on translating the desired drone movement (control position, velocities, attitude) into commands subsequenctly sent to an electronic flight controller board.
+  - Control & stability: Focus on translating the desired drone movement (control position, velocities, attitude) into commands (subsequenctly sent to an electronic speed controller)

 ## AIgle Concept Development Tools
 The concept evelopment tool folder contains the code which was used for desiging and sizing the drone.
 This includes: